-The Council has set out policies and procedures for people management in the managers' section of the Council's intranet.
+The Council has set out policies and procedures for people management on its intranet.
 A formal staff induction process is in place that is designed to ensure that new employees are made aware of their responsibilities.
 The Executive Director of Resources carries overall responsibility for financial issues, and his staff work closely with services to ensure that all reports are cleared for financial implications prior to submission to a Member forum.

 The Council has a Risk Management Framework in place that has been agreed by Cabinet.
-A risk management report is produced for EMT every quarter and an update report is provided to the Audit and Standards Committee on a 6 monthly basis.
+A Risk Management Report is produced for EMT every quarter and an update report is provided to an Audit and Standards Committee on a 6 monthly basis.
 All Council reports include a section dealing with risk management.
 The risk management framework has been significantly updated and the focus of attention is now on developing our risk management practice maturity, both at an operational level and through close alignment and integration between the risk and performance management processes.
 This is to ensure that the processes used are simple and effective and meet the requirements of the Council.
 An e-learning module is also available and will be integrated into the new manager learning and development curriculum.

-The Council has an Audit & Standards Committee which oversees the Council's Code of Conduct for Members.
+The Council's Audit and Standards Committee oversees the Council's Code of Conduct for Members.
 The Council has a Members' Code of Conduct and a procedure for dealing with complaints under the Code.
 Independent Persons have been appointed.